karachevtsev/kottans-frontend/README.md

 ![](1-task_linux_cli/quiz-4.png)

-At present use Debian (WSL2 fit Windows) for my web development, so i use a lot of this commands.
+At present time use Debian (WSL2 for Windows) for my web development, so i use a lot of this commands.
 This lesson gave me good knowledges about: permissions for user and redirect output.
 One of the most used command `grep` to find patterns in data.